sahoodhananjay/dpsalesforceautomation/README.md

 # dpsalesforceautomation

-This repository is a collection of automated test scripts tailored for Salesforce applications.
+This repository is a collection of automated test scripts tailored for Dialpad integration with Salesforce.
 The scripts are designed to capture edge cases and complex user scenarios that are difficult to test manually.
 The suite enhances test coverage, improves reliability, and ensures the stability of mission-critical workflows in Salesforce environments.

 **Key Features:**